-Examines the history of Greece from the Bronze Age to the end of the Persian Wars in the 5th Century BC.
-The course content is examined through literary and archaeological evidence.
-This introductory compulsory course prepares students for the compulsory courses at 2000 and 3000 levels as well as providing an introduction to other courses in the Ancient History major, including other courses at 1000 level.
-It also provides a historical and literary complement to the study of Classical Languages.
+AHIS1000 traces the history of Greece from the Bronze Age to the end of the Persian Wars in the 5th Century BCE.
+The course content is examined through written and archaeological evidence.
+This introductory course prepares students for the courses at 2000 and 3000 levels as well as providing an introduction to other courses in Ancient History, including other courses at 1000 level.

 This course replaces AHIS1010.
 If you have successfully complete AHIS1010 you cannot enrol in this course.

 Essay: Major Essay (40%)

 Face to Face On Campus 1 hour(s) per Week for 12 Weeks starting in week 1